Last Updated on June 2, 2023

-One of the greatest ways to Live Abundantly in WNC is to take advantage of the many amazing outdoor recreation opportunities in the area.
+One of the greatest joys in Western North Carolina is taking advantage of the many amazing outdoor recreation opportunities in the region.
 From fishing to hiking to zip lining to outdoor yoga, you’d be hard pressed to find someone who has zero interest in outdoor activities.

-Especially now, it’s important to get outside regularly for exercise and to soak in the rays.
-But getting outside in the height of summer doesn’t have to mean strenuous adventures.
-Even a little bit of nature can do wonders for your mood, as well as your family.
+Especially in the spring, it’s a wonderful feeling to get outside regularly for exercise and to soak in the rays.
+But getting outside in the height of allergy season doesn’t have to mean strenuous adventures.
+Even a little bit of nature can do wonders for your mood, as well as your family’s spirits.

 Today, we’re celebrating a few perfect places to enjoy a picnic in and around Waynesville, NC.